Amalendu17/Synthetic_NMR_Develop/README.md

 ---

 This approach combines statistical transformation, advanced modeling, and rigorous feature engineering to effectively predict missing NMR logs in regions of interest.
+# Data
+I have made the data files available and they are in csv format.
 ## Acknowledgement
 I would like to acknowledge Abhishek D. Bihani for the original source code for the synthetic well log polynomial regression, available on GitHub (https://github.com/abhishekdbihani/synthetic_well-log_polynomial_regression ).
 I have made slight modifications to the code to suit the specific needs of my project.